CURRICULUM & COURSE INFORMATION

 Challenge Policy

 In cases where a student has obtained training in a course with similar learning outcomes BC Ministry of Education or Board Authority Authorized courses, arrangements may be made to challenge a course for credit.
-Students must demonstrate their proficiencies in curricular competencies and content at an appropriate level set by the Student Services Department, in consultation with department heads.
+Students must demonstrate their proficiencies in curricular competencies and content at an appropriate level set by Richmond Christian School in consultation with department heads.
 Students may be asked to show their proficiency in variety of ways such as a written examination and skill demonstration.
 A student may only challenge a course once.

 External Credential Policy